SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 We will use an already existing parser and we will borrow a syntax to not define our own: Pharo's parser and Pharo's syntax.

 Now that we have decided what syntax we will have at the surface of our language, we need to choose a data structure to represent our code.
-One fancy way to represent code is using abstract syntax trees, or in short, ASTs.
+One common way to represent code is using abstract syntax trees, or in short, ASTs.
 An abstract syntax tree is a tree data structure that represents a program from the syntax point of view.
 In other words, each node in the tree represents an element that is written in a program such as variables, assignments, strings, and message sends.
 To illustrate it, consider the piece of Pharo code below that assigns into a variable named `variable` the result of sending the `,` message to a `'constant'` string, with `self message` as argument.